jd0x/docs/manual/production-cluster/manage-prod-cluster.rst

 Managing a cluster
 ==================

+Let's see how to interact with and modify production tier clusters.
+You need to have one or more production clusters to perform most of the following operations.

 List existing clusters
 ----------------------
 To list all the existing clusters and see the overall status, run: